OliviaSYS/Sliding-Around/README.md

 This 2D game was created using the Godot Game Engine.
 # Snippets of My Game

-This is what the beginning looks like:.
+This is what the beginning looks like:

 <img width="850" height="477" alt="beginning" src="https://github.com/user-attachments/assets/ee596d3e-76de-4bfb-a58d-6bb50dbee04e" />